Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Customize this template and make it your own!Edit and Download

 Be concise and inviting when you write the introduction, be it a welcome note or an abstract.
 Don’t give too much away, but also make sure to point out the main factors.
-Include why you wrote the white paper and what you hope the reader will get out of it.
+Include why you wrote on this subject and what you hope the reader will get out of it.

 “A white paper needs to jump into the solutions as fast as possible.
 You don't need a long introduction.
 A sentence or two will probably suffice, because the people reading your paper are very well acquainted with the problem, and they want to skip ahead to the solutions.
 The solutions should be presented with visual design elements that make them stand out and make them very scannable.”